How to find a project and a supervisor

-As a PhD student at Health and Medical Sciences you can be employed by the University or at a hospital.
+As a PhD student at Health and Medical Sciences, you can be employed by the University or at a hospital.
 You can also apply for an industrial PhD.

 Before you start your application process, you must find a supervisor, a project, a workplace and a way to fund your study.

 Contact the department/laboratory/place of work where you wish to study.
-Talk to a supervisor and discuss your interests within research.
+Talk to a supervisor and discuss your interests within the research.
 Sometimes your supervisor already has a project and access to funding that can support you, but it is also common to apply for an advertised PhD position in collaboration with your supervisor.

 You may also contact the head of a graduate programme.
 The graduate programmes are specialised research communities that offer courses and seminars.
-They are headed by a specialist within the specific field.
+They are headed by a specialist within a specific field.
 All PhD students are enrolled in a graduate programme.